gingeleski/odds-portal-scraper/README.md

 # Odds Portal Scraper
 Sports odds and score scraper for Odds Portal.

+## Current Support
+Soccer only.
+See the directory ./leagues/soccer for how the input JSON is formatted.
+In this way you specify what you want to scrape.

 ## Setup
 These instructions are for Windows Powershell.
 There will be some differences for OSX / MacOS, like how you activate the virtual environment.
 Before the